(FREE Printable Budget Template Included!)

 If you use electronic fund transfers to pay bills (which honestly, most bills are done that way these days) it is not taken out of your account immediately.

-…Not only will your bill be late (late fees), but you will also have to deal overdraft fees.
+…Not only will your bill be late (late fees), but you will also have to deal with overdraft fees.
 And they can be steep, especially when you are already having trouble making ends meet.

 To make matters worse: